How to use Zendesk triggers to add internal notes on certain conditions: 2026 guide

 Absolutely.
 While the example uses refunds, you can configure these triggers for a wide range of conditions, such as tickets mentioning specific products, service outages, or requiring specific compliance steps.
 The flexibility lies in defining your conditions.

-Native triggers offer static, keyword-based reminders limited to Zendesk data.
-In contrast, AI-powered solutions provide dynamic, context-aware summaries, understand full ticket intent, and can integrate data from various external systems and knowledge bases for comprehensive insights.
+Native triggers offer a robust foundation for consistent, keyword-based reminders based on Zendesk data.
+In contrast, AI-powered solutions act as a complementary layer to provide dynamic, context-aware summaries and integrate data from various external systems for comprehensive insights.